-- Unconscious adult patients with spontaneous circulation after out-of-hospital cardiac arrest should be cooled to 32°C to 34°C for 12 to 24 hours when the initial rhythm was VF. - Such cooling may also be beneficial for other rhythms or in-hospital cardiac arrest.
+- Unconscious adult patients with spontaneous circulation after out-of-hospital cardiac arrest should be cooled to 32-34 °C for 12-24 h when the initial rhythm was VF. - Such cooling may also be beneficial for other rhythms or in-hospital cardiac arrest.

-Appendix
+Appendix A: 1998 AHA ECC levels of evidence summary

-1998 AHA ECC Levels of Evidence Summary
+Level of Definitions evidence

-Level of Evidence Definitions Level 1 One or more randomized clinical trials in which the lower limit of CI for treatment effect exceeds the minimal clinically important benefit Level 2 One or more randomized clinical trials in which the lower limit of the CI for treatment effect overlaps the minimal clinically important benefit Level 3 Prospective cohort of patients not randomized to an intervention; control or comparison group available Level 4 Historical, nonrandomized cohort or case-control studies Level 5 Case series: patients compiled in serial fashion; a control group is lacking Level 6 An animal or mechanical model study; a level 6A study is well designed, shows a homogeneous pattern of results; a level 6B study has a less powerful design and demonstrates an equivocal or heterogeneous pattern of results Level 7 Reasonable extrapolations from existing data; quasiexperimental designs; pathophysiological and nonquantitative reasoning Level 8 Rational conjecture (common sense); common practices accepted before evidence-based guidelines
+- Level 1 One or more RCTs in which the lower limit of CI for treatment effect exceeds the minimal clinically important benefit - Level 2 One or more RCTs in which the lower limit of the CI for treatment effect overlaps the minimal clinically important benefit - Level 3 Prospective cohort of patients not randomized to an intervention; control or comparison group available - Level 4 Historic, nonrandomized cohort or case-control studies - Level 5 Case series: patients compiled in serial fashion; a control group is lacking - Level 6 An animal or mechanical model study; a level 6A study is well designed, shows a homogeneous pattern of results; a level 6B study has a less powerful design and demonstrates an equivocal or heterogeneous pattern of results - Level 7 Reasonable extrapolations from existing data; quasiexperimental designs; pathophysiological and nonquantitative reasoning - Level 8 Rational conjecture (common sense); common practices accepted before evidence-based guidelines